March Comes In like a Lion (film): Part 2: March Goes Out like a Lamb

 After his victory in the Newcomer tournament, Rei is asked to have a commemorative shogi match against Tōji Sōya as a marketing ploy, as both of them are professional shogi players who made their start in middle school, and that since Rei have become the Newcomer champion like Soya did, people had begun to expect Rei to become Meijin himself one day.
 Despite the gap of their skill level, Rei plays the game with the intention of winning, and finds himself entranced in the joy of playing with a powerful opponent.
-Rei also learns of Sōya's secret, that he is completely deaf for unknown reasons – a fact only known to the people who have faced him in shoōgi.
+Rei also learns of Sōya's secret, that he is completely deaf for unknown reasons – a fact only known to the people who have faced him in shōgi.

 Meanwhile, Akari begins to worry as Hinata becomes increasingly depressed.
 One day, Hina returns from school in tears with a shoe missing and covered in dirt.
 Hina reveals that a friend of hers was being bullied at school, and in defending her friend, she became a target as well.
 Hina admits privately to Rei that while she was scared that she might become a target if she intervened, and even though no one – not even her teacher – helped her, she insists that she does not regret defending her friend and what she did was absolutely not wrong.
 Rei, who had spent his childhood isolated and bullied, is deeply touched by Hina's words.
 Feeling as though Hina saved him, Rei thanks Hina and promises to stay by her side.
 Rei initially tries to save up prize money from his shogi games help Hina, but when his teacher points out that the Kawamotos would never accept the money, he simply tries to be emotionally supportive of Hina instead.
 The bullying eventually comes to a head when Hina's homeroom teacher has a breakdown over the bullying, drawing the rest of the school's attention to the bullying and finally putting a stop to it.
 Rei apologizes for being ultimately unable to help Hina, but Hina insists that simply being on her side and listening to her was enough and thanks him.